lucasmoura/deep_learning_blog/content/posts/automatic-star-rating-for-movie-reviews-part-2.md

 that all tokens in the training data have a valid word-id.
 However, since we just use the training set to create the word-ids, there may be words that appear in the validation/test set that do not have a valid word-id.
-In that case, we turn this word into a unknown word-id, that maps to an Embedding array containing only zeros.
+In that case, we turn this word into an unknown word-id, that maps to an Embedding array containing only zeros.

 ## Dataset splits

-Every review source (Omelete, Cineclick and Cinema Em Cena) has been divided into a 5 categories.
+Every review source (Omelete, Cineclick and Cinema Em Cena) is divided into a 5 categories.
 Each category represents a movie rating and stores all movies with that rating.

 After that, I have removed 20% of the data from each of these categories.
 50% of this data is used